Generally covariant quantum mechanics: Preliminaries

-This is the background from classical geometry.
+This completes the background from classical geometry.
 For noncommutative geometry, we use an approach that works over an algebra $A$, in our case a $*$-algebra working over $\C$ (namely, we take $A=\CD(M)$).
 A `differential calculus' means to specify an $A$-$A$-bimodule $\Omega^1$ and a map $\extd: A\to \Omega^1$ that obeys the Leibniz rule and where every element of $\Omega^1$ is a finite sum of terms $a\extd b$ for $a,b\in A$.
-In principle this should be extended to an `exterior algebra' $(\Omega,\extd)$ of all differentials forms, but there is always a `maximal prolongation' way to do this by applying $\extd$ to the degree 1 relations.
-A left bimodule connection\cite{DVM,Mou,BegMa} on $\Omega^1$ (or similarly for some other bimodule) is a pair of maps
+In principle this should be extended to an `exterior algebra' $(\Omega,\extd)$ of all differential forms, but there is always a `maximal prolongation' way to do this by applying $\extd$ to the degree 1 relations.
+In the $*$-algebra case we require that this extends to a $*$ operation on $\Omega$ as a graded-involution that commutes with $\extd$.
+A left bimodule connection \cite{DVM,Mou,BegMa} on $\Omega^1$ (or similarly for some other bimodule) is a pair of maps

 obeying the Leibniz rules